Podcast: "Notes on Bach"

 Episode 3, March 2021

 Our guest this month is Dr. Bettina Varwig, Lecturer in Early Modern Music at the University of Cambridge.
-She joins us to discuss Bach Society Houston’s Passion Week 2021 repertoire: Bach’s cantata BWV 131 and Heinrich Schütz’s Seven Last Words of Christ.
-Dr. Varwig, scholar of Baroque German sacred music and author of a Schütz biography, will tell us about these works’ notable stylistic features, their compositional circumstances and early uses, the relationship between Bach’s and Schütz’s music, and how we can listen thoughtfully to sacred music from early modern Germany.
+She joins us to discuss Bach Society Houston's Bach Vespers for Passiontide repertoire: Bach’s cantata Aus der Tiefen, BWV 131.
+Dr. Varwig, scholar of Baroque German sacred music and author of a Schütz biography, will talk to us about the cantata's notable stylistic features, compositional circumstances, and how listeners in early modern Germany might have heard this kind of sacred piece.
 We will also hear about her work editing Rethinking Bach, a forthcoming essay collection from Oxford University Press which includes new scholarship on diverse dimensions of the composer’s life and work.

 Episode 4, April 2021, Sponsored by the American Bach Society